Anxious For No Reason

 If you practice them regularly, your whole stress response will begin to calm down.
 Also, you’ll develop the relationship with these tools that you'll need so that when you get anxious, you can pull on them.
 If you don't practice them regularly and develop a good relationship with these tools, your old brain is not going to stand for them.
 Your old brain is looking for danger that is immediate and present, and that old brain wants you to flee, fight, or freeze.
 It’s not going to listen to something like diaphragmatic breathing unless you've really strengthened the observer part of your brain that understands that these tools help keep your stress response in balance.

-I actually have a free three week miniseries on YouTube called “the ahh! mini-series.” which walks you through diaphragmatic breathing, grounding exercises, and a safe place exercise.
+the ahh! mini-series.” which walks you through diaphragmatic breathing, grounding exercises, and a safe place exercise.
 Many people have found this super helpful as a place to start practicing these tools.

 Tool #3: Don’t Give the Anxious Feeling Power